inBeat/inbeat-website/content/top-influencers/instagram/models/nigeria/_index.md

 ---
-title: Top 10 Models Instagram Influencers In Nigeria In 2022
+title: Top 10 Models Instagram Influencers In Nigeria in 2023
 description: >-
-  Find top models Instagram influencers in Nigeria in 2022.
+  Find top models Instagram influencers in Nigeria in 2023.
 Most popular hashtags: #explorepage #explore #exploremore.
 platform: Instagram
 hits: 131
 text_top: See the best Instagram profiles on inBeat.